PaulJohnson/geodetics/README.md

 Release Notes
 -------------

-Verison 0.0.2: Tided up cabal file and removed spurious dependency on Parsec.
+Version 0.0.2: Tided up cabal file and removed spurious dependency on Parsec.

+Version 0.0.3: Updated for Haskell Platform 2014.2.0.0 and GHC 7.8.3.
+Fixed some minor documentation issues.